alexmuhl-r/Dynamic-Visual-Search/README.md

 ### Data

 These tasks generate behavioural and eye movement data and, because stimuli are generated on-the-fly, a large amount of stimuli data.
-For more information on what data is produced and how to process it, please read the relevant page in the Wiki here.
+For more information on what data is produced and how to process it, please read the relevant page in the Wiki here: https://github.com/alexmuhl-r/dynamic-visual-search/wiki/Data

 ### Branches